siddhartha-gadgil/DeptWeb/_auto-seminars/2008/2008-12-17-dr-apporva-khare.md

 date: 2008-12-17
 speaker: "Dr. Apporva Khare, U.C.
 Riverside"
 title: "Infinitesimal Hecke algebras"
 time: "11.00 a.m."
-venue: "Lecture Hall - I, Dept. of Mathematics"
+time: "Lecture Hall - I, Dept. of Mathematics"
 ---
 We study families of infinite-dimensional algebras that are similar to semisimple Lie algebras as well as symplectic reflection algebras.